cappuccino/cappuccino.org/source/learn/debugging.html.markdown

 ![Oops, an error](tuto-debugger-3.png)

-The Console shows compiling warnings as `WARNING line 47 in file:/Users/Dogild/Downloads/Starter/NewApplication/AppController.j: Using unknown class or uninitialized global variable 'notDefinedVariable'` and `WARNING line 47 in file:/Users/Dogild/Downloads/Starter/NewApplication/AppController.j: Using unknown class or uninitialized global variable 'withAnotherNotDefinedVariable'`.
-It is quite obvious to know what is wrong with our application here.
+There are compilation warnings such as `WARNING line 47 in file:/Users/Dogild/Downloads/Starter/NewApplication/AppController.j: Using unknown class or uninitialized global variable 'notDefinedVariable'` and `WARNING line 47 in file:/Users/Dogild/Downloads/Starter/NewApplication/AppController.j: Using unknown class or uninitialized global variable 'withAnotherNotDefinedVariable'`.

 The Console shows an error as well: `ReferenceError: Can't find variable: notDefinedVariable`.
 In this example the cause is obvious, but sometimes it’s not.
 Let’s imagine you can’t find the cause.